-Amelia finally sees her psychiatrist, Dr. Stephens.
-He diagnoses her with Bipolar Type II – Hypomanic (dysphoric)- Severe with Psychotic Features.
+Amelia finally sees her psychiatrist, who diagnoses her with Bipolar Type II – Hypomanic (dysphoric)- Severe with Psychotic Features.
 He clearly illustrates the difference between Bipolar One and Bipolar Two.
 Amelia spends days vomiting, choking down pills, and lying on the floor of the shower.
 We see her nightmares.

 THE MUSIC STOPS.

 Amelia is now able to function, but she doesn’t hear music anymore.
 All everyday sounds are amplified.
-It’s as if she’s hearing the world as it is for the first time.
 She still wants to die, but she no longer wants to kill herself.
-(It is a significant improvement.)
-Without a musical distraction, Amelia becomes attentive to the appearance and emotions of her fellow patients.
+Without constant musical distraction, Amelia becomes attentive to the appearance and emotions of her fellow patients.
 The author’s writing style changes, and details that were missed, due to her obsession with music, come to the fore.

 CONSPICUOUS LACK OF MUSIC

 In group therapy, Nurse Jessica asks Amelia to explain her side-effects, and the positive effects of the medicine.
 Amelia describes her mind in detail, and mourns the loss of the music in her head.
-Marvin suggests that she make her own music OUTSIDE her head to help cope with the loss of music inside of it.
+A patient suggests that she make her own music OUTSIDE her head to help cope with the loss of music inside her thoughts.

-In art therapy, Marvin helps her unlock the piano while the therapist is on a bathroom break.
+In art therapy, someone helps her unlock the piano while the therapist is on a bathroom break.
 The effect is immediate and intense.
-As Amelia plays, the entire room is just… still.
+As Amelia plays, the entire room is just still.
 Everyone listens in rapture, quiet and calm.

-Dr. Stephens and Amelia have a long talk about the effects of her medication.
+The psychiatrist and Amelia have a long talk about the effects of her medication.
 She describes the experience of being on psychopharmaceuticals in detail.
-Dr. Stephens gives Amelia advice about how to handle her transition back into society.
+The doctor gives Amelia advice about how to handle her transition back into society.
 He explains what to do if a prescription is not working, and how to communicate with her doctor.
-He offers solutions to deal with the noise of being without music.
+He also offers solutions to deal with the noise of being without music.

 When it’s time for Amelia’s discharge, she plays one last song on the piano.
-When she is done, each person bids her goodbye in their own way.
+After she is done, each person bids her goodbye in their own way.
 Some give small tokens.
-Amelia leaves the ward.
-She writes a book about it 10 years later.
+Amelia leaves the ward with a clearer mind, and a new and destructive habit.